Table of Contents

 There are low-cost and free options to help you if you struggle financially since eye health is crucial to overall health.
 While there are online tests of your visual acuity, contrast, or color vision, ultimately self-diagnosis does not help you uncover potentially serious conditions like cataracts, macular degeneration, or glaucoma.

 Eye health is very important.
 If you do not have appropriate glasses or contact lens prescriptions, you may suffer from eye strain, headaches, and trouble concentrating.
-Routine eye exams can also help you get early treatment for serious eye complications, like glaucoma or cataracts, before you suffer partial blindness.
+Routine eye exams can also help you get early treatment and surgery for serious eye complications, like glaucoma or cataracts, before you suffer partial blindness.

 Millions of Americans go without eye insurance, which covers the cost of annual eye exams.
 If you do not have vision insurance, what should you do to get an affordable eye exam?